ALLSHIPS™ AUTOMATION

 [WEBSITE DESIGN]

 I designed and built the AllShips website in Framer, which let me move at the speed of a solo operator while keeping the design fidelity I'd hold myself to on any client project.
 It gave me the component architecture, responsive breakpoints, and CMS integration I needed without the overhead of a custom frontend build for what is fundamentally a marketing site.
 The design language came from a constraint I set early: AllShips needed to feel like a premium technology brand without feeling like an enterprise consultancy.
 My audience — small business owners, operators, founders — responds to confidence and clarity, not corporate jargon or dense feature matrices.
 I landed on a dark-mode foundation with a signature green accent that cuts through with energy and warmth.
-The typography pairs TT Hoves Pro for display with Inter for body — clean and legible at every scale.
-I gave every section generous whitespace and deliberate hierarchy, letting the content breathe instead of competing for attention.
+The typography pairs Sora for display with Inter for body — clean and legible at every scale.
+I gave every section generous space and deliberate hierarchy, letting the content breathe instead of competing for attention.
+One decision I'm particularly glad I made early: I structured the site as a single-page narrative and wrote every section to do double duty — compelling marketing copy on the page, and source material for the voice agent's knowledge base.
+That constraint actually made the writing better.
+If a section couldn't be understood when spoken aloud by a voice agent, it was too complex for the page.
+Designing for two audiences at once forced a clarity I might not have reached otherwise.

 [INTRODUCTION]